Springfield Event Staffing

 Insider Tips

 Springfield is Illinois' capital city—government and legislative events drive the event calendar.
 Bank of Springfield Center (BOS Center) and Illinois State Fairgrounds anchor major events.
-Government sector stability creates predictable demand but lower margins.
-Staff pool is moderate-sized but relatively stable due to public sector employment.

 Operational Note